-Robb has defended numerous assault cases – both simple and complex.
-Assault allegations may comprise aggravated assault, assault causing bodily harm, and assault with a weapon.
+Robb MacDonald has defended numerous criminal assault cases – both simple and complex.
+Assault allegations may comprise of domestic assault, sexual assault, aggravated assault, assault with a weapon, assault causing bodily harm.

 There are a few basic elements that make up an “assault.”
 For an individual to be convicted of “assault”, the Crown Prosecutor must convince the court, beyond a reasonable doubt: